 Make the minutes readable

-I do sometimes find with minutes that I will repeat the same words over and over to describe the decisions made and actions agreed, particularly when I’m not really in the mood to write them!
+I sometimes find with minutes that I will repeat the same words repeatedly to describe the decisions made and actions agreed upon, particularly when I’m not really in the mood to write them!

 We have put together a fantastic cheat sheet that details 100 descriptive words to help you with your minute taking.
 You can download the cheat sheet here.

 This comes with time but getting a real sense of what people discuss in the meeting makes writing the minutes after the session a lot easier.

 Try to read the papers beforehand and get to grips with the details.